 We are committed to continual improvement and would welcome any comments or suggestions on how the SHS Methodology and Fieldwork Outcomes report, or any other reports or releases, could be improved or adapted in the future.
 Similarly, if you have any enquiries on any aspects of the survey development then we would welcome your opinions or questions.
 Please contact the SHS Project Team.

 SHS Project Team

-Communities Analytical Services
+Communities Analysis Division

 Area 1-F (Dockside)

 Victoria Quay

 Edinburgh

 EH6 6QQ

-shs@scotland.gsi.gov.uk
+shs@gov.scot

 www.scotland.gov.uk/shs

 Table of Contents